seynur/blog/_posts/2026-06-08-federated-search.md

 |:--:|
 | *Figure 3*: Remote search results from `splunk_s2`. |

-> **Note:** Just a quick note: whether you’re working with the UI or the configuration files, the result will be the same!
+> **Note:** whether you’re working with the UI or the configuration files, the result will be the same!
 The user interface simply makes it more convenient for documentation and management.

 ---